Shahroz-Harral/ws-eng-unity-assessment/README.md

 1. **Download the Unity version** - Start by downloading the same Unity version used by this project `2022.3.15f1`
 2. **Clone the Repository** - Run `git clone -b rwa/unity-development-v2 https://github.com/trilogy-group/ws-eng-unity-assessment` locally.
 3. **Open the Project** - Open Unity Hub, click 'Add', navigate to the cloned repository, and add the project.
+4. **Start Coding** - Add your code, graphics, animations, etc within the `Jenga3DModule` module of the project.

 ## Requirements